Sylius/Sylius/bundles/SyliusResourceBundle/configuration.rst

 Configuring your resources
 ==========================

 Now you need to configure your resources!
-It means that you will tell to this bundle what model, controller, repository, etc. is used for each configured resource.
+It means that you will tell to this bundle which model, controller, repository, etc. will be used for each configured resources.
 It exists two ways for doing that, we will call them **Basic configuration** and *Advanced configuration*.
-The first one is pretty easy because your just need to write configuration (in your config.yml, for example).
-The second one allows you to embed configuration into your bundles but you will need to write some lines of code.
+You need to use the first one if you want to build a simple application.
+It is pretty easy because your just need to write configuration (in your config.yml, for example).
+The second one allows you to embed configuration into your bundles but you will need to write some extra lines of code.
 We will explain the both ways in the next chapters.

 Basic configuration
 -------------------

-In your ``app/config.yml`` (or in an imported configuration file), you need to define what resources you want to use :
+In your ``app/config.yml`` (or in an imported configuration file), you need to define which resources you want to use :

 .. code-block:: yaml